irenkamalova/irenkamalova.github.io/_posts/2020-12-03-checklist-to-launch-new-microservice.md

 -   Service uses test framework docker container.

 This is probably the most comfortable method for development.
 Integration tests can be easily maintained in a development (DEV) environment.

-However, you need:

-1. Possibility for your CI/CD environment to download your test’s docker images.

-2. Test containers shouldn’t interfere with the existing CI/CD environment.
+However, don’t forget that you have possibility for your CI/CD environment to download your test’s docker images.
+Also, test containers shouldn’t interfere with the existing CI/CD environment.

 **5. Link your repository to the CI/CD environment**